zeptofs/api-documentation/source/guides/zepto-api.md

 - The `Idempotency-Key` header is required when interacting with endpoints that support it.

-- Only the `POST` action for the Payments, Payment Requests, Transfers and Refunds endpoints support the use of the `Idempotency-Key`.
+- Only the `POST` action for the Payments, Payment Requests, Transfers and Refunds endpoints require the use of the `Idempotency-Key`.

 - Endpoints that use the `GET` or `DELETE` actions are idempotent by nature.